Quickshot Mode and Dynamic Home Point after DJI Mavic Pro Update

 So over night we received a big improvement on the DJI Mavic Pro and nobody was aware that something is coming.

-Naturally i’m suppling you with a thorough Tutorial on the new Features and i’m showing you the core differences in the Quickshot feature between the Spark and the Mavic.
-So let’s beginn with the Quickshots.
+Naturally i’m supplying you with a thorough Tutorial on the new Features and i’m showing you the core differences in the Quickshot feature between the Spark and the Mavic.
+So let’s begin with the Quickshots.

 So with the Spark DJI released 4 different Modes.
 The Drone, Helix, Circle and Rocket.
 The Mavic strangely did not receive the Circle Mode.
 For me there is no obvious reason why they didn’t implement it on the Mavic too.
 Maybe we’ll receive it later.